probmods/probmods2/chapters/inference-algorithms.md

 Thus, if we believe we can fit the distribution of interest reasonably well parametrically, there are a number of advantages to doing so.
 This is the approach taken by the family of [variational inference](http://docs.webppl.org/en/master/inference.html#optimization) methods, and WebPPL provides a version of these algorithms via the `optimize` inference option (the name 'optimize' comes from the fact that we're optimizing the parameters of a density function to make it as close as possible to the true posterior).
 -->

 Once we have specified the target model and the family we'll use to approximate it, our goal is to find the best member of the family -- that is the one closest to the target model.
 Formally we want the member of the family with smallest Kullback-Liebler distance to the target model.
-WebPPL has built in algorithms for minimizing this distance via gradient descent.
+WebPPL has built-in algorithms for minimizing this distance via gradient descent.
 This is called *variational inference*.

 Here we use WebPPL inference method `optimize` to do variational inference in the above model: